mrbitcoiner/bitcoind-pod/README.md

-# Dockerized Bitcoind
+# Bitcoind Pod
-## Run your bitcoin node from source on multiple architectures with a few commands
+## Run your Bitcoin node from source in a container on multiple architectures with a few commands

+* Podman required (only rootless needed)
 * Tested on aarch64 and x86_64
 * Mainnet, Regtest and Testnet
 * Support for Tor Onion proxying